somethingfromn/Stars/README.md

 # Stars
-Do not be lazy to put the stars in the sky for his glory..
+Do not be lazy to put the stars in the sky for his glory...

 ## Term of the words